CrossoverAnalytics3/summit-math-game/README.md

 Open **http://127.0.0.1:3013**.
 No AI key is required for the authored experience.
 The included `.nvmrc` selects Node 24.
 Keep development dependencies installed because the server uses `tsx`.

 For optional AI, copy the root `.env.example` to a private root `.env`, set your own `ANTHROPIC_API_KEY`, and restart.
 Open **For grown-ups → Allow optional AI**.
 In this expedition, the model selects a question and Pip line from authored options; the badge distinguishes **AI-SELECTED QUESTION** from **AUTHORED QUESTION**.
 Never commit `.env`; `.gitignore` excludes it.
 See [architecture and data boundaries](docs/ARCHITECTURE.md) before using actual learner information.

+## The problem

+**A correct answer does not show a parent or tutor what a child intended, how they reasoned, or which support helped them move forward.** The child needs an enjoyable way to make those ideas concrete; the adult needs evidence for a useful next conversation.

+Summit's working hypothesis is that teaching a character, watching an instruction execute, and explaining a revision can reveal more useful evidence than answer counts alone.
+The first learner focus is ages 8–10 exploring equal sharing.
+This is an **Open-category** learning product: one learner, one concrete problem, and a working experience to demonstrate.
+It retains math as the first subject while making teaching the central mechanic.

 ## How it is built